Select Page

 PDF version

-Malaysia is a southeast-Asian country amidst the South China Sea.
-Malaysia consists of two peninsulas, which sit astride the South China Sea.
-West Malaysia is located on the Malay Peninsula and hosts the nation’s capital, Kuala Lumpur.
-It shares its southern border with Singapore and its northern border with Thailand.
-Across the Strait of Malacca is Indonesia.
-East Malaysia is on the island of Borneo, with Indonesia to its south and Brunei to its north.
-The Balabac Strait separates Malaysia from the Philippines.
-Malaysia has a land area of 330,411 sqkm, with Peninsular Malaysia constituting around 40% and East Malaysia around 60%.
+Malaysia is a Southeast Asian country located on either side of the South China Sea.
+It consists of two regions: Peninsular Malaysia, on the Malay Peninsula, and East Malaysia, on the island of Borneo.
+West Malaysia hosts the nation’s capital, Kuala Lumpur, while Putrajaya is the federal administrative capital.
+Malaysia shares its southern border with Singapore and its northern border with Thailand.
+Across the Strait of Malacca lies Indonesia.
+East Malaysia borders Indonesia to the south and Brunei to the north, while the Balabac Strait separates Malaysia from the Philippines.
+Malaysia has a total land area of 330,803 sq km, with Peninsular Malaysia constituting around 40% and East Malaysia around 60%.

-The environmental features of Malaysia are diverse, with over 60% of land covered by rainforest.
+The environmental features of Malaysia are diverse, with more than half of its land covered by rainforest.
 Peninsular Malaysia is essentially several mountain ranges with coastal lowlands.
 East Malaysia has three distinct topographic features: a flat coastal plain, an inland hill-and-valley region, and a mountainous backbone along its southern border.
-Mount Kinabalu is the highest peak in the Southeast Asian archipelago.
+Mount Kinabalu, at 4,095 metres, is the highest peak in Malaysia and the Malay Archipelago.
 The two longest rivers, the Rajang and the Kinabatangan, are both located in East Malaysia.
-Malaysia has an equatorial climate with constantly heavy rainfalls and high temperatures.
+Malaysia has an equatorial climate with consistently heavy rainfall and high temperatures.
 Floods, rainstorms, and monsoons are typical natural hazards in Malaysia.

 Demographics

-The national language, Malay, or officially Bahasa Malaysia, helps unite such diversity of ethnicities.
+The national language, Malay, or officially Bahasa Malaysia, helps unite the country’s diverse ethnicities.
 Mandarin and English are also commonly spoken in Malaysia.
-The official religion of Malaysia is Islam.
-All Malays are Muslims by law.
-Most Chinese subscribe to concepts of Confucianism, Buddhism, Daoism, or other Chinese folk religions.
-Most Indians and Sri Lankans practice Hinduism.
-As such, Islam (61.3%) is the most popular religion in Malaysia, followed by Buddhism (19.8%) and Christianity (9.2%).
-Most of Malaysia’s population lives in urban areas, with only one-fourth living rurally.
-The majority of the population is concentrated in western Peninsular Malaysia.
+The official religion of Malaysia is Islam, and approximately two-thirds of the population is Muslim.
+Most Chinese Malaysians subscribe to Confucianism, Buddhism, Daoism, Christianity, or other Chinese folk religions.
+Many Indians and Sri Lankans practise Hinduism.
+Buddhism and Christianity are the next-largest religious affiliations.
+Most of Malaysia’s population lives in urban areas, and the majority is concentrated in western Peninsular Malaysia.

 History

-Since Malaysia is divided between two regions, its development went down different pathways in history.
-Traces of human activity dating back around 40,000 years ago are found in northern Sarawak, confirming that Homo sapiens inhabited modern-day Malaysia.
-Evidence of Stone Age and Bronze Age civilisations is unearthed in Peninsular Malaysia, proving that it has been inhabited for more than 6,000 years.
+Since Malaysia is divided between two regions, its development followed different historical pathways.
+Traces of human activity dating back around 40,000 years have been found in northern Sarawak, confirming that Homo sapiens inhabited modern-day Malaysia.
+Evidence of Stone Age and Bronze Age civilisations has also been unearthed in Peninsular Malaysia, proving that the region has been inhabited for more than 6,000 years.
 The first wave of migrants came from China and Tibet, while Indian traders and priests arrived several centuries later.
-Scant documentation suggests that about 30 small states rose and fell in Peninsular Malaysia in the 1st millennium CE.
+Scant documentation suggests that about 30 small states rose and fell in Peninsular Malaysia during the first millennium CE.

 In about 1400, the king converted to Islam and became a sultan.
-This attracted Muslim merchants on top of well-established trading ties with China.
-Hence, Malacca became a trading hub of Southeast Asia, facilitated by a stable government and a free trade policy.
-From the 15th century onwards, people who practice Islam and speak the Malay language identify themselves as “Malays”.
+This attracted Muslim merchants in addition to the established trading ties with China.
+Hence, Malacca became a trading hub of Southeast Asia, facilitated by stable government and a free-trade policy.
+From the 15th century onwards, people who practise Islam and speak the Malay language increasingly identified themselves as “Malays”.

-The Portuguese arrived Malacca in 1509 and invaded it in 1511.
-The Portuguese imposed high taxes and banned Islam.
-Thus, Malacca declined and was subject to repeated assaults by the sultanate of Aceh.
+The Portuguese arrived in Malacca in 1509 and invaded it in 1511.
+The Portuguese imposed high taxes and restricted Muslim influence.
+Malacca declined and was subject to repeated assaults by the Sultanate of Aceh.
 In 1641, the Dutch seized Malacca and replaced the Portuguese.
-However, they could not revive the trade back to pre-European intrusion levels.
-North to Malacca, western influence was negligible in Malaya and Borneo.
-Wars erupted within and between sultanates frequently in the Malaya region until a confederation of nine small states, Negeri Sembilan, was formed in the 18th century.
-The peninsular became a prosperous trading port and attracted the ancestors of many present-day Malays.
+However, they could not restore trade to its pre-European levels.
+North of Malacca, Western influence was negligible in Malaya and Borneo.
+Wars frequently erupted within and between sultanates in the Malaya region until a confederation of nine small states, Negeri Sembilan, was formed in the 18th century.
+The peninsula became a prosperous trading region and attracted the ancestors of many present-day Malays.

-The British first acquired the island of Penang via the East India Company in 1786.
-In 1819, the British further occupied the island of Singapore in the Strait of Malacca.
-In 1824, the British obtained Malacca from the Dutch and governed the three regions collectively as the Straits Settlements.
-In the 1870s, the British began to intervene in the internal affairs of Malayan sultanates through a system of British residential advisers.
-In 1872, North Borneo fell under British control, and the British ruled the territory as a protectorate until 1941.
+The British first acquired the island of Penang through the East India Company in 1786.
+In 1819, the British occupied Singapore in the Strait of Malacca.
+In 1824, Britain obtained Malacca from the Dutch and governed the three regions collectively as the Straits Settlements.
+In the 1870s, the British began intervening in the internal affairs of Malayan sultanates through a system of British residential advisers.
+In 1881, North Borneo came under British control, and the British ruled the territory as a protectorate until 1941.
 Sarawak also became a British protectorate in the late 19th century.
-In 1909, the British acquired other northern Malay states from Siam (now Thailand).
-Formal or informal colonial control was established over the nine sultanates, which formed British Malaya.
+In 1909, the British acquired additional northern Malay states from Siam, now Thailand.
+Formal or informal colonial control was established over the nine sultanates that formed British Malaya.
 Under British colonialism, farmers were pressured to shift from subsistence to cash-crop farming.
 Extractive economic activities helped Malaya become the world’s largest exporter of rubber and tin.

 Key Dates